DynamoDS/DynamoPrimer/11_Web_Experience/publishing_files.md

 ##Publishing Files

-Publishing your files to the web is as easy as a single click.
+Publishing your files to the web is quick and easy.
 However, you may want to spend some time selecting and labeling your inputs and making your file user-friendly.

 ###Preparing to Publish